Religious Studies

 Seoul National University

-Yohan Yoo is Professor of Comparative Religion at Seoul National University.
-He is the author of three books in Korean: Myths of Our Era (2012), Understanding Religious Studies (2020), and Understanding Religious Symbolism (2021).
+Yohan Yoo is a Professor of Comparative Religion at Seoul National University.
+His previous publications include three books in Korean: Myths of Our Era (2012), Understanding Religious Studies (2020), and Understanding Religious Symbolism (2021).
+He has also co-authored Cosmologies of Pure Realms and the Rhetoric of Pollution (Routledge, 2021) and co-edited Books as Bodies and as Sacred Beings (Equinox, 2021) with James W. Watts.

 Series: Comparative Research on Iconic and Performative Texts